Learn more about eligibility, dual-credit, articulation, campus visits, and more.

 All students interested in attending the Center for Career and Technology Education must meet certain criterion in order to be eligible to attend.

-All students should participate in district preregistration process on their prospective home campuses.
+All students should participate in the district preregistration process on their prospective home campuses.
 After the students have completed the registration process, the home campus counselor will confirm the student's College and Career Readiness Plan and the courses / program requested at CCTE.
 Home campus counselors will identify and convey the CCTE program requirements to the students and parents so that any necessary application requirements will be completed.

 Dual-Credit and Articulated courses are unique opportunities for students to participate in instructional environments taught at the collegiate level.